How to convert gas meter readings units - gas M3 to kWh

 What are the different types of gas meter?

-Below are illustrations and examples of what each type of meter will display in order for you to be able to recognise the type of meter you have, which will be either an imperial or a metric gas meter.
+Below are illustrations and examples of gas meter types.
+This will help you better identify your own meter at home.
+It will be either an imperial or a metric gas meter.

 If your meter is an old imperial gas meter, which will measure gas in cubic feet, it will have the words "cubic feet" or the letters ft3 shown on the front of the meter.

 If your meter is a newer metric meter, which measures gas in cubic meters, it will state "cubic meters" or display M3 on the front of the meter.

 Electricity consumption is usually shown in kilowatt-hours (kWhs) on your meter and bill, but gas can be referred to as either units on your meter, or kilowatt-hours on your bill.
 If you’re unaware of this, it can lead to confusion.

 To help you better understand your gas usage in relation to how much you're being charged, the gas meter reading calculator at the top of the page works out the gas coversion in units to kWh.
 All you have to do is include whether you have an imperial or metric meter and how many units you've used.
 The calculator will do the rest of the work for you!

 What to do with your gas meter readings